pingcap/docs-cn/partitioned-table.md

 Range INTERVAL partitioning is an extension of Range partitioning, which allows you to create partitions of a specified interval easily.
 Starting from v6.3.0, INTERVAL partitioning is introduced in TiDB as syntactic sugar.

-> **Warning:**
->
-> This is an experimental feature, which might be changed or removed without prior notice.
-The syntax and implementation may change before GA.
-If you find a bug, please open an issue in the [TiDB repository](https://github.com/pingcap/tidb/issues).

-The sytax is as follows:
+The syntax is as follows:

 ```sql
 PARTITION BY RANGE [COLUMNS] (<partitioning expression>)